Chapter 12 BWV 46 Schauet doch und sehet, ob irgend ein Schmerz sei

-Indeed, perhaps the most consistent structure he used was the chorale/fantasia which would begin the first forty cantatas from the second cycle (vol 2, chapter 2).
+Indeed, perhaps the most consistent structure he used was the chorale/fantasia, the basis of the first forty cantatas from the second cycle (beginning with C 20, vol 2, chapter 2).
 But even there he achieved an amazing amount of variety in the form and character of those fantasias, greatly developed recitative thinking and constantly varied the number and order of the movements placed between the outer choruses.

-Returning to C 46, useful comparisons may be made between its opening chorus and that of 101 (vol 2, chapter 11), a massive chorale/fantasia composed exactly a year later.
+Returning to C 46, useful comparisons may be made between its opening chorus and that of 101 (vol 2, chapter 11), a massive chorale/fantasia composed for this day exactly a year later.
 They have similar themes of inflicted sorrow and anger, both make expressive use of woodwind and both are in Dm.
-It is suggested in some chapters of volume 3 that Bach may well have looked back on cantatas written for the same day when assembling ideas for a new work.
+It is suggested in various essays that Bach may well have looked back on cantatas written for the same day when assembling ideas for a new work.
 Comparison of the opening choruses of Cs 46 and 101 makes the point strongly

 The text of this chorus is unashamedly self-obsessed----is there any misery such as that inflicted upon me?
 The Lord’s anger has suffused me with despair.
 Additionally, both the rolling semi-quaver figurations of the recorders and the descending triadic shapes of the vocal entries are highly reminiscent of the Qui Tollis from the Bm Mass.
 Could one have been the original template for the other?

-A chorus of this length and complexity is quite daunting when initially approached for purposes of analysis but a few relatively undemanding observations can clarify it greatly.
-It begins with a long and beautiful instrumental introduction; one can hardly call it ‘ritornello’ because it never returns in full or in part although its material is much used to support the choir.
+A chorus of this length and complexity is quite daunting when initially approached but a few relatively undemanding observations can clarify it greatly.
+It begins with a long and beautiful instrumental introduction; one can hardly call it ‘ritornello’ because it never returns in full or in part, although its material is much used to support the choir.
 The mood is one of anguish and sorrow, the recorders weaving their lines around and above the violins as they exchange their ideas.
-The magnitude of what is to come is suggested by the structure of this first sixteen bars, a complete mini-binary form movement in itself, moving to and cadencing in Am before returning to the home key of Dm.
+The magnitude of what is to come is suggested by the structure of this first sixteen bars, a complete mini-binary form movement in itself moving to, and cadencing in, Am before returning to the home key of Dm.